BobKuczewski/CardIAC-B/README.md

 However, people generally prefer to think in words rather than numbers.
 So people tend to assign a different word or abbreviation to each **type** of numeric instruction.
 That allows people to write programs using familiar words and abbreviations rather than numbers.
-Then, when a program has been written, it can be translated into the numbers that the computer itself understands.
+Then, when a program has been written in words, it can be translated into the numbers that the computer itself understands.
 The numerical representation of each instruction is often called "**machine code**".
 The people-friendly version is often called "**assembly code**".
 So people generally write computer programs in